-PS340 NEUROPSYCHOLOGY (5 ECTS) [Denominated Psychology Only] Module Coordinator: Dr. Emma Frawley
+PS340 NEUROPSYCHOLOGY (5 ECTS) [Denominated Psychology Only] Module Coordinator: Dr. Tom Burke

 Neuropsychology is an approach for clinical formulation, investigation, and intervening on psychological and cognitive processes by examining patterns of strengths and impairment following brain injury, dementia, and/or neurodevelopmental conditions.
 This Module considers the ways in which impaired cognitive processes i.e., social cognition, present in people with clinical diagnoses, and builds on the theoretical basis of core processes including: memory, language, and attention.
 The purpose of this module is to introduce students to neuropsychological aspects of the human condition, build on their knowledge from previous modules, as well as introduce them to aspects of neuroscience-based research.
+This module has a strong emphasis on Clinical Neuropsychology and its application to real world settings.
+This module is delivered in conjunction with academic clinicians in Occupational Therapy and Speech and Language Therapy, with an applied focus on neurorehabilitation.